microsoft/Pyjion/pep.rst

 [#ptvs]_, they thought they would find these API changes useful for implementing more performant debugging.
-As mentioned in the Rationale_ section, this API would allow for switching on debugging functionality only in frames where it was needed.
+As mentioned in the Rationale_ section, this API would allow for switching on debugging functionality only in frames where it is needed.
 This could allow for either skipping information that ``sys.settrace()`` normally provides and even go as far as to dynamically rewrite bytecode prior to execution to inject e.g. breakpoints in the bytecode.